• UCLA Health

 Certain procedures may require special preoperative fasting instructions.
 If you receive separate instructions from your child's surgeon or the physician performing the procedure, please follow those carefully.

 Here is a table to explain the timing of when your baby or toddler should stop eating and drinking.
 Look for your child’s scheduled procedure time, and when to stop giving solid food and dairy products.
-Please offer your child clear liquids as desired until 2 hours before surgery.
+Please offer your child clear liquids before surgery as desired until 2 hours before the procedure.

 Stop Solid Foods Stop Milk Drink Clear Liquids Until Surgery Time